VLC could not open the mpga/mp4v/mp4a audio encoder

 Handbrake video converter

 Different VLC versions might have different settings.
 If you can’t find a setting mentioned here, it could be because of the version you’re using.
-But, sometimes, VLC might not be the best fit for what you need to do.
-If “VLC could not open the mpga/mp4v/mp4a audio encoder” keeps being a problem, consider using dedicated software for your conversion tasks.
-HandBrake, for instance, has a wide range of conversion options that might work better for you.
+If “VLC could not open the mpga/mp4v/mp4a audio encoder” keeps being a problem, consider using a different app that focuses on converting media files.

 Nyau Wai Hoe